boldlink/terraform-aws-acm/README.md

 ## Description

-Terraform module which creates an ACM certificate with native support for validation using Route53 DNS
+Terraform module which creates an ACM certificate with native support for automatic record validation using Route53 DNS

 *NOTE*: certificate validation is only successful when the domain is registered in aws and is inside the account this stack is being deployed.
 To validate a certificate for a domain managed outside aws, create a record similar to the one displayed in the output section where your domain is registered, e.g Godaddy/cloudflare.